nats-io/nats-site/content/doc/writing_applications/connection_options.md

 }
 </code></div>

 Keep in mind that each connection will have to turn off echo, and that it is per connection, not per application.
-Also, turning echo on and off can result in a major change to your applications communications protocol, since messages will flow or stop flowing based on this setting, and the subscribing code won't have any indication of why.
+Also, turning echo on and off can result in a major change to your applications communications protocol since messages will flow or stop flowing based on this setting, and the subscribing code won't have any indication as to why.

 {{< partial "doc/no_echo.html" >}}